Gibson CS-336: Evolution and related models

 In 1996, Gibson's Custom Shop introduced the ES-336 ("ES" is an abbreviation for "Electric Spanish").
 The ES-336 had a one-piece mahogany back and a contoured maple top.
 When the CS-336 was introduced five years later, it added the center block and top bracing as an integral part of the back and top pieces (the final step in creating a tonally carved instrument).

 ES-335: Introduced in 1958 and the key shape basis for all models listed below.

 ES-336: Introduced in 1996, this model was replaced by the CS-336 in 2001.

 CS-336: the subject of this article; Gibson's first "tonally carved" guitar.

 CS-356: constructed in the same manner as the CS-336, with a range of "upscale" appointments such as gold-finished hardware.

 ES-339: same shape as the 336 and 356 models, but not a tonally carved instrument - it has the laminated maple top, maple centerblock, and spruce contour bracing construction of an ES-335.
 This combination makes the ES-339 a lighter and less expensive guitar than the CS-336.
 The neck profiles on the CS-336 and ES-339 also differ.
 The ES-339 offers either a 1959 neck profile (a rounded, chunkier neck) or a slim 30/60 neck.

+CS-336 P90 In 2017, Gibson produced 200 CS-336 Mahogany Limited Editions with two Custom P90 pickups specially designed for this model.
+Wiring with bumblebee capacitors.
+As a reminder of the old days, he used an aluminum and galvanized Wraparound bridge.
+Fifty pieces of each color.
+Cherry Walnut, TV Black Gold - Mahogany, TV White and TV Yellow.
+This makes this CS-336 variant a very rare trophy for collectors and guitarists worldwide.